Azure/azure-iiot-opc-vault-service/README.md

 - Uses on behalf tokens to access Azure Key Vault to validate user permissions at Key Vault access level in addition to the validation at the microservice Rest API.
 - Business logic ensures secure workflow with assigned user roles and the validation of certificate requests against the application database.
 - Follows Microsoft SDL guidelines for public-key infrastructure.
-- Leverages open source [OPC UA .NetStandard](opc-netstandard) GDS Server Common libraries.
+- Leverages open source [OPC UA .NetStandard][opc-netstandard] GDS Server Common libraries.
 - Uses Azure Key Vault versioning and auditing to track CA certificate access and CRL history.

 ### Web Certificate Management Sample Features